 In case of using On- & Off-site Data Protection functionality in up21 or earlier, it is strongly recommended to remove all backup tasks created by CLI API and re-create it using GUI.

 In FC Target HA environment, power cycle of both nodes simultaneously may lead to a situation when VMware is not able to restore proper state of the storage devices.
 In vSphere GUI LUNs are displayed as Error, Unknown or Normal,Degraded.
 Moving affected pools to another node and back to its native node should bring LUNs back to normal.
-Afterwords refresh vSphere’s Adapters and Devices tab.
+A number two option is to restart the Failover in Jovian’s GUI.
+Refresh vSphere’s Adapters and Devices tab afterwards.

 In HA cluster environment after updating of one node from JovianDSS up24 to JovianDSS up25 the other node can fall into separated mode and the mirror path might indicate disconnected status.
 In such a case go to Failover Settings and in the Failover status section select Stop Failover on both nodes.
 Once this operation is finished select Start Failover.